 A Next-Generation Archives Management System [SAA session 601]

 This presentation mainly focused on the history of the ArchivesSpace project during its time as a Melon-funded venture.
-I’ve attached the presentation slides if you’re interested in timelines and other details.
+I’ve attached the presentation slides (note, slides no longer exist) if you’re interested in timelines and other details.
 Suffice it to say, the ArchivesSpace team has accomplished their goal of producing a solid 1.0 release, and the software is now moving into a community-funded phase.
 The RAC has joined as an ArchivesSpace charter member and will be able to partake in the benefits that membership affords, including access to documentation, a voice in development priorities, and early access to migration tools.

 There are many shiny new features in the 1.0 release, including: